TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-08_phase1_semantic_matcher_implementation.md

-# Phase 1: Semantic Matcher Implementation
+# Phase 1: Semantic Matcher Implementation (COMPLETED)

 This document provides a detailed implementation plan for removing the global singleton from the `semantic_matcher.py` file and updating related code.